About Seattle 2030 District

 - CO2e of Auto and Freight: An immediate 50% reduction below the current District average.

-Our District boundary includes the downtown core (outlined in the map) and surrounding areas (in green) that include: Uptown, South Lake Union, Capitol Hill, Belltown, the Waterfront, Denny Triangle, First Hill, Pioneer Square, the International District, and South of Downtown (SODO).
-Zoom in on the map to see the location of member buildings.
+Our District boundary includes the downtown core and surrounding areas (in green) that include: Uptown, South Lake Union, Capitol Hill, Belltown, the Waterfront, Denny Triangle, First Hill, Pioneer Square, the International District, and South of Downtown (SODO).